mebeauchamp/CoxFlex/README.md

 #### `CoxFlex - 20200324 - to share.R`
 R program including CoxFlex and related functions.

+#### `CoxFlex - 20220330 - to share.R`
+Updated version of R program including CoxFlex and related functions.

 #### `Tutorial - How to fit a flexible model in R with CoxFlex.pdf`
 Tutorial on how to use the R program, with a detailed example.